a-whitehouse/mol-gen/README.md

 ## Background

-This project is inspired by the 2018 research paper [Generative Recurrent Networks for De Novo Drug Design](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5836943/) by Gupta *et al*.
+This project is inspired by the 2018 research paper [Generative Recurrent Networks for De Novo Drug Design](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5836943/).
 It is quite readable, and gives a nice demonstration of the use of neural networks with [LSTM layers](https://en.wikipedia.org/wiki/Long_short-term_memory) to generate novel molecules after training on a curated [ChEMBL](https://www.ebi.ac.uk/chembl/) dataset.
-I also found the following 2021 review [De novo molecular design and generative models](https://www.sciencedirect.com/science/article/pii/S1359644621002531) by Meyers *et al.* helpful in gaining a broader understanding of the field.
+I also found the following 2021 review [De novo molecular design and generative models](https://www.sciencedirect.com/science/article/pii/S1359644621002531) helpful in gaining a broader understanding of the field.

-Another tool I wanted to try out is the use of Self-Referencing Embedded Strings (SELFIES) in place of SMILES strings for the encoding of molecules.
+Another tool I wanted to experiment with is the use of Self-Referencing Embedded Strings (SELFIES) in place of SMILES strings for the encoding of molecules.
-SELFIES are a [recent development](https://iopscience.iop.org/article/10.1088/2632-2153/aba947) that allow molecules to be represented in a language that is easier for computers to represent, avoiding the learning of complex syntax that is required for SMILES strings.
+SELFIES are a [recent development](https://iopscience.iop.org/article/10.1088/2632-2153/aba947) that allow molecules to be represented in a language that is easier for computers, avoiding the learning of complex syntax that is required for SMILES strings.
 Whilst it is possible to have a SMILES string that cannot be parsed due to incorrect grammar, it is much more difficult to do so with SELFIES.
-Hence, using SELFIES for training recurrent neural networks should afford better results, as training will be able to focus on the specifics of molecular structure rather than syntax.
+Hence, using SELFIES for training recurrent neural networks should afford better results, as training will be able to focus more on the specifics of molecular structure rather than syntax.

-Whilst I have a background in chemistry, it is in synthetic lab-based medicinal chemistry rather than hardcore cheminformatics.
-I first learned Python in 2018 for fun during my PhD on [fragment-based methods](https://pubs.acs.org/doi/10.1021/acs.jmedchem.9b00809), and one of the first test projects I made was on the design of fragments from scratch, AKA *de novo* molecule generation.
-You would specify a molecular formula, e.g. C<sub>4</sub>NO, and the program would recursively generate all possible molecules based on rules that I hardcoded.
-I quickly ran into the problem of exponential growth, and many of the molecules generated were chemically implausible.
-After a few weeks, I put this project on indefinite hold and focused my efforts elsewhere.

 This new project is my naive exploration on the use of [recurrent neural networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network) for *de novo* molecule generation using SELFIES.
 By doing so, I hope to gain a better understanding of RNNs, LSTMs, variational autoencoders, and cheminformatics in general.